 | Read more…

-Tags: osm
+Tags: openstreetmap

 A while ago I wrote a small QGIS plugin, to control a running JOSM or other OSM editor that supports the remote control API from QGIS.
 I finally got around to add it to the official repository so that you can now install it with a few clicks from inside QGIS.